jrenken/qtaddon-qtcansocket/README.md

 ## Features

 This library offers a simple way to access the SocketCan network interface.
-A simple example application aloow to send and receive can messages
+A simple example application allows to send and receive can messages

 ## Installation